Bolt64/blog-source/content/travel/bms-days.md

 who invited me over for the BMS Days (where I had an interview for a PhD position), as well as the BMS Student Conference which immediately followed the BMS Days.
-I heard a lot of talks on very interesting stuff, some of which I want to outline here, just to have an account of it, if nothing else; this will also serve as a reminder of the stuff I did while I was here, people I met, and the food I ate.
+I heard a lot of talks on very interesting stuff, some of which I want to outline here, just to have an account of it, if nothing else; this will also serve as a reminder of the areas and results I might want to follow up on some time in the future.

 ## The math talks (in no particular order)[^1]

+I'll only write about some of the talk; although all of them were fairly interesting, some were more interesting than others.

 ### The computational complexity of query answering under updates (Nicole Schweikardt, HU Berlin)
 This talk outlined the idea of analyzing database systems from the point of view